 2: The small square tab should also be folded along the horizontal dashed line, upwards.

-6: Next, take the Green slice which has 2 slots on the bottom and one on top.
-Slot this into the 2 middle slots of the White slices.
+4: Next, take the Red slice which has 2 slots on the bottom and one on top.
+Slot this into the 2 middle slots of the box.

-7: Finally slot the last green slice into the remaining slot joints in the box.
+5: Finally slot the last pink slice into the remaining slot joints in the box.

 Now that you have created the pop up present structure, the next step is for us to create the card face.

-2: Cut a slit 3cm from the edge, centrally.
-The line should be approx. 1.5 cm in length
+2: Cut a slit 2cm from the edge, centrally.
+The line should be approx. 1 cm in length

 3: Remember those tabs on the pop up present?
 Slot the tabs through the each of the slits you have just cut.

-4: Glue the tabs to the black cardstock, to hold the present structure in place.
+4: Glue the tabs to the white cardstock, to hold the present structure in place.

-5: Glue both sides of the black cardstock, using a glue stick.
+5: Glue both sides of the white cardstock, using a glue stick or tacky glue

-6: Stick the black cardstock inside the A5 Red Card, ensuring there is a small red border all around the black ‘lining.’
-The black card should not be glued along the fold of the Red card also, therefore, make sure there is a small gap along the fold too.
+6: Stick the white cardstock inside the card cover, ensuring there is a small border all around the edge.
+The lining should not be glued along the fold of the cover card also, therefore, make sure there is a small gap along the fold too.

 Congratulations!
-You have made our Christmas Pop Up Card.
+You have made a Christmas Present Pop Up Card.
 As you can see there are many steps involved in creating even the simplest looking cards.
 Well done for getting creative with Cardology!